 You can visit the museum on your own as you will get an audio guide for more detailed explanation.

-After you are done with the museum visit and the wine tasting tour, you can, eventually, shop some of the local products that are being sold in the winery’s store and, maybe, enjoy some time in the beautiful courtyard.
+After you are done with the museum visit and the wine tasting tour, you can, eventually, shop some of the local products, Producers sell many things in the winery’s store.
+If you buy something to drink or eat enjoy it in the beautiful courtyard.

 4. HIKE TO PYRGOS VILLAGE

 Pyrgos is a former capital of Santorini and, the highest settlement of the island and, according to the internet, the best-preserved medieval settlement in Santorini.
 It’s a small village located around 4.5km from Kamari.

 The locals built this village at the foot of Mountain Profitis Ilias therefore offers incredible panoramic views.